 This is imposture syndrome.
-The idea that the fraud police is coming to get you.
-You’ll be discovered for who you really are.
+The idea that the fraud police are coming to get you.
+That you’ll be discovered for who you really are.

 The thing is, you are never going to be good enough.
 You are never going to show up to do great work when you are perfectly ready.

 My advice: Ship the work.
 Make it better.
 Resist the temptation to polish.